-Hydropower has a storied history in the United States and remains the largest source of renewable energy generation in the country.
-Though the pace of building new projects has slowed over the past decade, significant growth opportunities remain for developing small hydropower.
+Hydropower has a storied history in the United States and is among the largest sources of renewable energy generation in the country.
+Though the pace of building new projects has slowed over the past decade, significant growth opportunities remain for developing small hydropower, both for new in-stream development and via existing water infrastructure retrofits.

 Can we develop low-cost, modular, replicable hydropower facilities that preserve or enhance river function?

-Yes, the Standard Modular Hydropower (SMH) project takes multiple research approaches for promoting standard modular hydropower technology defining standardization, modularity, and environmental compatibility as three enabling principles of a low-cost, environmentally sustainable hydropower growth strategy.
+Yes, the Standard Modular Hydropower (SMH) project takes multiple research approaches for promoting standard modular hydropower technology.
+The project defines standardization, modularity, and environmental compatibility as three enabling principles of a low-cost, environmentally compatible hydropower growth strategy.

 This approach can transform the existing development paradigm by designing new projects that generate renewable energy at low cost while preserving and enhancing stream functionality.